-The exceptionally positive performance of a sub-fund during a particular period is also attributable to the abilities of the individuals acting in the Interests on behalf of the sub-fund, and therefore to the correct decisions made by their respective management.
+The exceptionally positive performance of a sub-fund during a particular period is also attributable to the abilities of the individuals acting in the interests of the sub-fund, and therefore to the correct decisions made by their respective management.
 Fund management personnel can change, however.
 New decision-makers might not be as successful.